Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Open Problems and Research Opportunities

 \subsubsection{Beam Split}

-In~\cite{dovelos_THz_CE_channelEstThz2}, a true-time-delay (TTD) processing technique is developed for THz channel estimation in the presence of beam split, wherein a time delayer network is used to realize analog beamformers similar to the DPP approach in~\cite{delayPhasePrecoding_THz_Dai2022Mar}.
-While this approach necessitates additional time delayer network, signal processing-based approaches, e.g., beam split pattern detection (BPSD)~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai} and beamspace support alignment (BSA)~\cite{elbir2022Jul_THz_CE_FL} can also be used for accurate THz channel estimation.
-Fig.~\ref{fig_ChannelEst} shows the NMSE performance of these methods for wideband THz channel at $300$ GHz with $30$ GHz bandwidth.
-Fig.~\ref{fig_ChannelEst} indicates that TTD attains close to minimum mean-squared-error (MMSE) estimation performance.
-All of these approaches are based on sparse recovery techniques, i.e., orthogonal matching pursuit (OMP), and we observe that the direct application of OMP yields poor NMSE performance.
-While BSPD performs slightly better than OMP, BSA achieves lower NMSE.
-The BSA approach also involves FL which leads to certain performance loss due to decentralize model training.
-Both~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai} and \cite{elbir2022Jul_THz_CE_FL} suffer from poor precision, high resolution and off-grid approaches are needed for better NMSE performance.
+True-time-delay (TTD) processing is conventionally used for THz channel estimation in the presence of beam split, wherein a time delayer network is used to realize analog beamformers similar to the DPP approach in~\cite{delayPhasePrecoding_THz_Dai2022Mar}.
+While this approach necessitates additional time delayer network, signal processing-based approaches, e.g., beam split pattern detection (BPSD)~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai} and beam split aware (BSA) OMP~\cite{elbir2023Jun_nearField_beamSplit_CE_NBAOMP} can also be used for accurate THz channel estimation. {Beam-split is also a challenge in IRS design and optimization.
+While beam-split can be compensated at base station (BS) via time delayer components, it is challenging and costly to perform it at the IRS as it is a passive device.
+Instead, the beam-split-corrupted signal can be collected at the BS during beam training process and compensated similar to array calibration process~\cite{elbir2021JointRadarComm,elbir2023Jun_nearField_beamSplit_CE_NBAOMP}. }